me-when102/helloGMP/docs/API-hello_mpf.md

 # HelloGMP: `hello_mpf`
 The `hello_mpf` module is one of the main libraries of the **helloGMP** library which provides big approximate floating-point arithmetic.
 Unlike the two libraries, `hello_mpf` is based on the Multiple-Precision Floating-Point Reliable (MPFR) library.

+> NOTE: `hello_mpf` is still affected by floating-point drifts, if you want exact values please use `hello_mpq` instead.

 ## ✨ Features of `hello_mpf`

 - **Arithmetic operators**: Overloaded `+`, `=`, `*`, `/`, and unary `-`